on this page

 > Sources of criminal law and process in Victoria

 Especially in the Magistrates' Court of Victoria there are many lesser crimes dealt with, known also as summary offences, which have legal source in Victoria statutes such as the Road Safety Act and the Summary Offences Act or in Commonwealth statutes.
-Likewise dealt with are summary offences having legal source in government regulations or local government area laws made under the authority of statute ("delegated legislation") with form resembling crimes but of minor nature with offenders not regarded as criminal, for example the Road Safety Road Rules, the Occupational Health and Safety Regulations or various local laws of for example the City of Melbourne or the City of Yarra: these sometimes are called quasi crimes.
-(Some less serious indictable offences can by consent be heard in the Magistrates' Court: Criminal Procedure Act ss.28-30).
+Likewise dealt with are summary offences having legal source in government regulations or local government area laws made under the authority of statute ("delegated legislation") with form resembling crimes but of minor nature with offenders not regarded as criminal, for example the Road Safety Road Rules, the Occupational Health and Safety Regulations or various local laws of for example the City of Melbourne or the City of Yarra.
+These sometimes are called regulatory offences.

 The meaning of the Victoria statutory provisions is at points further provided by Interpretation of Legislation Act.
 In many instances the meaning has been explained by courts in reasons for deciding cases with those from the High Court of Australia and the Victoria Court of Appeal especially influential.
 There are various principles of statutory interpretation which sometimes assist.
 One is the presumption that in a statutory offence, guilty mind (mens rea) is an element, see further below.
 Another is that where the ordinary rules of statutory interpretation yield ambiguity or doubt, the resolution is to be by strict construction in favour of the subject: R v Roussety VSCA 259, (2008) 24 VR 253.
 Another is "legality", an evolving principle of statutory interpretation preserving the scope of application of fundamental rights and freedoms: Brown v Tasmania HCA 43; R v Lee VSC 678 (sentencing provisions); Bagaric, Mirko; Alexander, Theo "Addressing the Curious Blackspot..."
 MonashULawRw 19.